-(b) it appears to them that there is no just excuse for the failure, they may issue a warrant to arrest him or her and bring him or her before the
+(b) it appears to them that there is no just excuse for the failure,

-(3) If any person attending or brought before such an inquiry refuses without just excuse to be sworn or give evidence, or to produce any document, the persons holding the inquiry may refer the matter to the Authority which shall on conviction of the person hold the person liable to an administrative fine of not less than Ten thousand pesos (P10,000.00) but not exceeding One hundred thousand pesos (P10,000.00).
+(3) If any person attending or brought before such an inquiry refuses without just excuse to be sworn or give evidence, or to produce any document, the persons holding the inquiry may refer the matter to the Authority which shall on conviction of the person hold the person liable to an administrative fine of not less than Ten thousand pesos (P10,000.00) but not exceeding One hundred thousand pesos (P100,000.00).

-Sec.
+SEC.
 158. Unqualified Persons Going to Sea as Qualified Seafarers.- (1) If a person goes to sea as a qualified seafarer of any description without being such a qualified seafarer as may be provided under this Act or prescribed by the Authority, he or she shall on conviction by the Authority be held liable to an administrative fine of not less than Ten thousand pesos (P10,000.00) but not exceeding One hundred thousand pesos (P100,000.00).

-Sec.
+SEC.
 159. Civil Liability for Absence Without Leave.- (1) The following provisions of this Section shall apply with respect to the liability of a seafarer employed in a ship to damages for being absent from his or her ship at a time when he or she is required under his or her contract of employment to be on board.